sanlocoz/structural-modeling/README.md

 ## Parameter of the program

-The objective of the program is to automate modeling process of 3D simple space frame and their section properties.
 - Geometry properties <br>
 It consists of the structural configuration in x, y, and z axis.
 This is the list of the parameter: <br>